It’s efficient, effective and always the right size

 Below, we have provided a list of the Ottawa organizations accepting donations to sponsor refugees and support settlement.

 Donate to a joint fundraising campaign

-- United for Refugees is a special fundraising campaign launched by the United Way in collaboration with the City of Ottawa, the Community Foundation of Ottawa (CFO) and Refugee 613.
+- United for Refugees is a special fundraising campaign launched by the United Way in collaboration with the City of Ottawa, the Ottawa Community Foundation (OCF) and Refugee 613.
 Endorsed by Mayor Jim Watson, it is a community initiative focused on raising funds for the sponsorship and settlement of people affected by the Syrian crisis.
 United for Refugees raised more than $850,000 in 2015/2016 and is still accepting donations.
 Committees of settlement experts and community representatives have already granted tens of thousands of dollars from the United for Refugees fund to programs supporting refugee youth, mental health counselling, sponsorship and more.

 Donate directly to Ottawa agencies that facilitate the sponsorship and integration of refugees

 - Ottawa Community Immigrant Services Organization (OCISO) is a secular agency providing sponsorship services as well as community integration, public education, mental health counselling, school-based programs, and English language instruction to newcomers. https://www.canadahelps.org/en/charities/ociso-ottawa-community-immigrant-services-organization/

 - Catholic Centre for Immigrants (CCI) is the agency in charge of receiving and orienting government-assisted refugees in Ottawa.
 This means it provides temporary housing, food, orientation services and more to newly arrived refugees sponsored by the Government of Canada.
 CCI also provides support to private sponsorship groups, help with immigration documents, and advice on housing, employment and orientation for a wide variety of newcomers. https://www.canadahelps.org/dn/13672